Data4America/simple-static-stories/contents/geography-american-jobs/index.md

 description: "The American economy is now host to 142,288,000 jobs.
 But where are these jobs located, exactly?"
 ---

 The latest employment numbers show that non-farm employment in America increased [by 173,000](http://www.bls.gov/news.release/pdf/empsit.pdf).
 The American economy is now host to [142,288,000 jobs](https://research.stlouisfed.org/fred2/series/PAYEMS/).
 That’s a lot of jobs!
 But where are these jobs located, exactly?

 This data visualization from Harvard PhD student Robert Manduca plots one dot for every job in the United States.

-The LEHD data is based on state unemployment insurance records, and tabulates the count of jobs by census block.
+The data is based on state unemployment insurance records, and tabulates the count of jobs by census block.

 <span class="more"></span>